Senate GOP marches ahead on Barrett over Democrats’ blockade

 During the three days of testimony, and subsequent filings to the Senate committee, Barrett declined to answer basic questions for senators, such as whether the president can change the date of federal elections, which is set in law.
 Instead, she pledged to take the cases as they come.

-Associated Press writers Meg Kinnard in Columbia, South Carolina, and Mary Clare Jalonick contributed to this report.
+Associated Press writer Meg Kinnard in Columbia, South Carolina contributed to this report.